Different Ways to Eat in English

-Hi English learners!
+Hello English learners!
 Here is another vocabulary lesson.
-We are going to look at different ways to eat in English or verbs you can use to describe eating in more ways than one.
+We are going to look at different ways to eat in English, or verbs you can use to describe eating in more ways than one.

 Binge

-To binge eat means to eat too much of something, especially in between meals.
+Binge eating means eating too much of something, especially between meals.

 - Sandra always binges on sweets while watching TV.